roman-milk/roman-milk.github.io/daddys-bad-girl-2.md

+===

- ****** Daddy's Bad Girl ****** bygeronimo_appleby© The couple climaxed simultaneously; her on her outstretched arms, supported by her hands palm down on the bed, while he hunched over her, his hips jerking, thighs convulsing and they both moaned and sighed and shouted with pleasure at their release.
+The couple climaxed simultaneously; her on her outstretched arms, supported by her hands palm down on the bed, while he hunched over her, his hips jerking, thighs convulsing and they both moaned and sighed and shouted with pleasure at their release.

  'That was so good,' Jessica sighed when the old man withdrew his dribbling cock.
 'I get so turned on just thinking about fucking you,' she said, lying on her side to grin up at her lover.